RomanchenkoAS/StockVault/README.md

 # StockVault
 This app is developed for CS50 course
 StockVault is a stock "trading" app.
 A registered user recieves $10.000 virtual cash for trading.
 Though cash is virtual, the prices are real and are constantly refreshed via IEX API (https://iexcloud.io/).
+Available at the moment (until 10.03.2022) at http://gamagamagama.pythonanywhere.com/

 # Features
 - REGISTRATION that creates a record in database if username is avaliable and passwords match